What to Know About Reglan and Tardive Dyskinesia

 Frequently Asked Questions

-Reglan (metoclopramide) is known to cause tardive dyskinesia (TD), a potentially irreversible movement disorder.
-The FDA has issued a boxed warning stating that metoclopramide can cause TD, and the risk increases with duration of treatment and total cumulative dosage (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-Cases have been reported even after a single dose (https://pubmed.ncbi.nlm.nih.gov/34712535/).
+Reglan (metoclopramide) is a dopamine D2-receptor blocker that can cause tardive dyskinesia (TD), a potentially irreversible movement disorder.
+The FDA has issued a boxed warning stating that the risk increases with duration of treatment and total cumulative dosage (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).

 Does submitting information create an attorney-client relationship?